Polymer/old-docs-site/app/2.0/docs/tools/documentation.md

 You can provide API docs for Polymer custom elements by writing documentation comments in your source files.
-Using the `iron-component-pages` element, you can create a simple documentation page for your elements that parses these comments and renders the API documentation.
+Using the `iron-component-pages` element, you can create a simple documentation page for your elements that displays your comments rendered as API documentation.

+If you're publishing your element at [WebComponents.org](https://webcomponents.org), your documentation will be automatically generated.
+WebComponents.org uses the same underlying elements as `iron-component-pages` to render and display documentation.

 ## Create a documentation page for your project {#create-page}